spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-import-categories/content-management/file-details-cms-block-store.csv.md

   - /docs/scos/dev/data-import/201811.0/data-import-categories/content-management/file-details-cms-block-store.csv.html
 ---

-This document describes the `cms_block_store.csv` file to configure CMS Block Store information on your Spryker Demo Shop.
+This document describes the `cms_block_store.csv` file to configure CMS Block Store information about your Spryker Demo Shop.

 To import the file, run: